NathanC90/js-loops/README.md

 For each one that is a prime number, add it to the paragraph's textContent along with some kind of separator.

 It is required to use a type of loop that we have not used in the previous two tasks.
-This time, I choose `while` loop for the final task.
+This time, I choose `do...while` loop for the final task.